 Where disturbance or clearing is required outside the area covered by the CHMA, CHFA, or CHMP, the Contractor shall notify the Administrator.
-Works will not commence beyond the area covered by the Agreement, until deemed suitable by the Administrator.
+Works will not commence beyond the area covered by the CHMA, CHFA or CHMP Agreement, until deemed suitable by the Administrator.